Tutoring Contracts and Terms and Conditions

 Clients of tutoring companies are often quite uncomfortable with signing a contract for the supply of tutoring services.
 They don't want to be obligated to ongoing tutoring if they are unhappy with the service or cannot continue for personal reasons.
 Knowing that money cannot be refunded (often a clause in client tutoring contracts when Term bookings and payments are made in advance) can mean that a client chooses not to sign with the company.

 Tutoring businesses, however, must protect their clients, students, tutors, and their business and therefore find client contracts the most effective means of doing this.
-But, I have never asked my clients to sign a contract and clients agree to Terms and Conditions instead.
+But, I have never asked my clients to sign a contract but agree to Terms and Conditions instead.

 I use a contract for tutors joining The Tutoring Company.
 The contract is deliberately extensive as we want to make sure that every conceivable aspect is covered, thereby protecting the tutor and The Tutoring Company.
 The contract is non-negotiable.